Find A CSER: On-Campus

 Description

-The Forensic Speech and Debate Team represents the University in competitions with other colleges and universities.
+The Forensic Speech Team represents the University in competitions with other colleges and universities.
 Students may compete in the eleven traditional forensics events, as well as parliamentary debates.
 Team members are required to attend weekly team meetings, as well as coaching sessions.
 Prior experience is not required but is preferred.

 Before registering, you are required to reach out to the supervisor via the contact information above to confirm availability.